Waldron College of Health and Human Services

-- individuals with autism spectrum disorders (ASD)
+- individuals with autism spectrum disorder (ASD)

 - speech-language pathologists and other professionals working with children and adults with autism

-- researchers studying autism spectrum disorders
+- researchers studying autism spectrum disorder

 - undergraduate and graduate students interested in a future career working with individuals with ASD